eventphone/python-mitel/docs/README.md

 ## Overview and Purpose

-This library has been replaced by https://github.com/eventphone/mitel-api and is no longer actively maintained.

 The Mitel SIP-DECT solution is a scalable IP-based multicell DECT-System.
 Multiple DECT basestations (RFPs) can be used to extend coverage.
 Up to 10.000 handsets (PPs) can be registered to use the